gigamesh/sudoku/README.md

 ## Instructions:
 - Please find vulnerabilities and implement security improvements.
-If any are too time consuming, feel free to just describe the fix in a comment.
+If you find any too time consuming, feel free to just describe the fix in a comment.
 - Please list or implement gas optimizations.
-- Please describe or implement your preferred test suite.
+- Please describe or implement your recommended test suite.

 - Bonus (not required): Implement the `SudokuChallenge.validate` pure function